Ameobea/homepage/notes/content/posts/trying-out-sea-orm.md

 Although not part of `sea-orm` itself, one thing I have to mention is how good `sea-query` is at doing programmatic query manipulation.

 One project I built in the past year for my job at [Osmos](https://osmos.io/) is an interactive query builder web interface.
-It lets users design complicated with joins, filters, and complex aggregates.
+It lets users design complicated queries with joins, filters, and complex aggregates.
 It does all of this in a sandboxed way, allowing us to make sure they can only query resources we give them access to.

 Building this would have been _extremely_ difficult if it weren't for the powerful tools provided by `sea-query` and `sea-schema`.
 I strongly believe these libraries are the best tools available in the Rust ecosystem to perform advanced manipulation or generation of SQL queries.
 The amount of situations where something "just worked" after I found the right function was very high.

 `sea-schema` is also a lovely gem of a crate.
 It's what `sea-orm` uses under the hood to do its codegen. `sea-schema` can connect to a live database and automatically discover the full schema for a given database.
-This includes all the details you would every need like data types, foreign keys, constraints, and all that kind of stuff.
+This includes all the details you would ever need like data types, foreign keys, constraints, and all that kind of stuff.
 There are a few bugs and edge cases we've run into which honestly isn't surprising given how big that problem space is, but for the majority of cases it again "just works" and is very easy to work with code-wise.

 ## Conclusion